collab-project/videojs-record/src/fonts/README.md

 The font provides extra icons used in the plugin.

-Continue reading if you want to customize the font.
+Continue reading if you want to customize or generate the font.

 Prepare
 -------